 Burned by a Hot Liquid?

-If you or a loved one have suffered a severe hot liquid burn injury, contact Miller & Hopp Attorneys at Law today for your free injury consultation.
-Our personal injury attorneys and legal team have years of experience in the personal injury field of law in Oregon.
+If you or a loved one have suffered a severe hot liquid burn injury, contact Miller & Hopp Attorneys at Law for a free consultation.
+Our legal team has years of experience in the field of personal injury law in Oregon.
 Miller & Hopp Attorneys at Law will take the time to assess and evaluate your case thoroughly, and there’s no fee unless we get a settlement or judgment for you.